SamuelSchwab/SamuelSchwab.github.io/_posts/2025-05-12-hitomezashi-patterns.md

 The hitomezashi patterns that I have discussed here, and the data associated with them, have an equal change to start with a gap or a stitch at $$m=0,1,2,...$$ and $$n=0,1,2,...$$.

-I am interested to see how the number of regions and loops change as starting with a stitch becomes more or less likely.
+I am interested to see how the number of regions and loops change as I tweak the probability of starting with a stitch.

 ---
 {: data-content="Source code"}

-You can find my hitomezashi code here:
+You can find my code here:
 [https://github.com/SamuelSchwab/hitomezashi](https://github.com/SamuelSchwab/hitomezashi)

 ---